Boris-Barboris/dpeq/README.md

 ## Examples

 Simple examples can be found in tests folder.
+Otherwise, I recommend investing time into learning underlying protocol and looking at the source code.

 ### Login
 ```